-The Great British Summer is well on its way and some are predicting it to be one of the warmest on record.
-With that in mind, before your tenants fling open all the windows and migrate for three months to the back garden, share these top tips with them to help secure your rental property and their possessions from intruders.
-Some great tips for your own home too:
+The Great British Summer is well on its way - but before your tenants fling open all the windows and migrate for three months to the back garden, share these top tips with them to help secure your rental property and their possessions from intruders:

 If you’re tenants are going away, it’s worth them setting some timer switches so appliances like lights and TVs are switched on and off at particular times.
 This can deter would-be thieves from attempting a break-in.